 What Do You Actually Get With Wispr Flow Pro?

-Pro tip: If you dictate legal briefs, medical notes, or technical documentation with non-dictionary terms (drug names, case citations, API endpoints), custom vocabulary cuts post-edit time by 40-60%.
-General prose users rarely justify the cost β Whisper's base vocabulary covers 99.4% of common English tokens per Radford et al. 2022 Whisper paper.Custom vocabulary works via forced alignment: when you add "pembrolizumab" or "React.forwardRef" to your dictionary, the decoder prioritizes those token sequences during beam search.
-This increases accuracy on your specific jargon from ~78% (Whisper guessing phonetically) to 96%+ (forced match).
-The feature saves 8-12 seconds per correction if you're dictating 20+ custom terms per session.
-Do the math: 60 minutes of medical dictation with 180 drug names = 24-36 minutes saved on manual fixes.
-That's where Pro pays for itself.
+Pro tip: If you dictate legal briefs, medical notes, or technical documentation with non-dictionary terms (drug names, case citations, API endpoints), custom vocabulary can meaningfully cut post-edit time.
+General prose users rarely justify the cost β Whisper's base vocabulary already covers the overwhelming majority of common English tokens (see Radford et al. 2022 Whisper paper).Custom vocabulary works via forced alignment: when you add "pembrolizumab" or "React.forwardRef" to your dictionary, the decoder prioritizes those token sequences during beam search.
+This noticeably improves accuracy on your specific jargon versus letting Whisper guess phonetically, and saves manual-correction time if you dictate many custom terms per session.
+For heavy medical or technical dictation with lots of specialized names, that's where Pro can pay for itself.

 How Does the Free Tier 5000-Word Cap Work in Practice?